 The Login String consists of special characters and alternating expect - send sequences separated by spaces.
-The first string detected as not being a secial character is assumed to be an expect string.
+Blank spaces in strings which are part of the variable biboPPPLoginString must be preceded by a backslash.
+The first string detected as not being a special character is assumed to be an expect string.
 Currently the following special characters are recognized.

-Special TAG Meaning

--d <number></number> Indicates a pause of < number> seconds.

-\n Indicates transmit a carriage return.
+Special TAG Meaning -d <number></number> Indicates a pause of < number > seconds. \n Indicates transmit a carriage return. \ <space></space> A backslash should precede a space.